aiven/devportal/.vale/README.rst

 Particular as "``Not AIVEN, something``" is OK, because the second word is all uppercase, but "``Not Aiven, something``" is not OK.

-**Maybe** it's because this is trying to distinguish itself from the "``Every Word Is Capitalised``" style, which it calls ``$title``.
+*Maybe* it's because this is trying to distinguish itself from the "``Every Word Is Capitalised``" style, which it calls ``$title``.
 For which it uses code from https://github.com/jdkato/titlecase to work out the Title Case version of the given string, and then (essentially) checks words against that result to accumulate a count, which again must be > 0.8.
 And again, it allows UPPER case words to count as a match.

-I wonder if it's just an omission - maybe we should be allowing Capitalised words to contribute to the count?
-I wonder if doing so would (a) solve my problem (I expect so) and (b) still pass all the tests (again, I suspect so).
-Let's try it...

     **Note to self:** why does the code do ``strings.Title(strings.ToLower(w))`` rather than just ``strings.Title(w)``?

-Unfortunately, that seems to end up just saying "The title must start with a capital letter", which is a bit weak.

-**Note** I think it *used* to work because we had lots of capitalised words in our ``accept.txt``, and they get added to the exceptions list for this style, which means they count as part of step (1).
-That's a pain.
-It may be that we end up needing to add common capitalised words to the ``exceptions`` clause for this rule.
-Hmm.
-I suppose it's not *so* many words...
+**Note** I think it *used* to work because we had lots of capitalised words in our ``accept.txt``, and they would be added to the exceptions list for this style, which means they count as part of step (1).

+**Resolution** This is working as intended, although the documentation could do with explaining how it works.
+The solution for us is to add appropriate exception words to the style file.
+This isn't too onerous as there aren't many such words, and it's probably better to be specific (that is, it's reasonable to say which words are special for titles in the specification for how titles are checked).

 Test files
 ----------

-In the directory ****.vale/tests`` there are pairs of files, with names that contain ``good`` and ``bad``.
+In the directory ****.vale/tests**** there are pairs of files, with names that contain ``good`` and ``bad``.

 The intention is that when vale is run on a ``good`` file, there should be no errors, and when it is run on a ``bad`` file there should be at least one error per significant line (that is, ignoring comments, which should be evident, and blank lines).